devansh-kumar-jha/Algorithmic_Noise_Reduction/README.md

 # Algorithmic Noise Reduction

-This repository contains the implementation of various ANC and Particle Filtering Algorithms for Noise Reduction and Cancelation.
+Noise Filtering Algorithms deals with removal of data nuisance and filters out inaccurate measurements using adaptive predictions and previous estimates of the filter.
+The filtered output is better than the values manually predicted and the values experimentally measured by the sensor.

-Particle Filtering Algorithms deals with removal of noise and filtering of bad measurements using manual predictions and previous estimates by the filter.
-The filtered output is generally better than the values manually predicted and the values experimentally measured.
+This repository contains the implementation of Particle Filtering Algorithms for Noise Reduction in the experimentally measured sensor outputs.